ZhengyiLu01/Fashionista/README.md

 ### Dongbin Park
 Contributions:
 Implement the cart and link activity for the front-end view.
+Added a cart that holds the item chosen, and can have the items changed in quantity including said item.
+Then, makes a receipt so that the user can remember what they chose, and added a download receipt button that allows the user to keep it saved.
+Also created the variables of the class cartItem.
+For paperwork, designed the skeletal product and MVP for story board.
+Also made the value proposition comic and the questionaire - questions for the final proposal and the Pretest questions for the UIUX.

 ### Helina Fikru Yilma
 Contributions: